davidjohnwoolf/nokkr/README.md

+# Platform2k

-platform2k - a door to door dealer management platform
+### A door to door sales and dealer management platform